zapier/visual-builder/docs/_embed/partner_api.md

 curl -L "https://api.zapier.com/v1/apps?client_id=${client_id}&category=google"
 ```

-Get a list of apps that are included in the same Zap Template with my app
+Get a list of apps that are included in the same Zap Template as your app

 ```bash
 curl -L "https://api.zapier.com/v1/apps?client_id=${client_id}&is_in_zap_template_with"